Quantum List Decoding of Classical Block Codes of Polynomially Small Rate from Quantumly Corrupted Codewords: Quantum List Decoding

-Finally, we make a brief discussion on the notion of {\em local quantum list decoding} based on an implicit-input implicit-output model where an outcome of a list decoder is a list of {\em descriptions} of quantum circuit list-decoders.
-Similar to the classical case of \cite{STV01}, we can apply our quantum list decoder for the generalized Reed-Solomon codes to do local quantum list decoding for Reed-M{\"u}ller codes from quantumly corrupted codewords.
-As an immediate consequence, we can prove the so-called {\em hardness amplification} of quantum circuits, following the argument of \cite{STV01}.
+In line of the study on quantum list decoding, we will make a brief discussion in Section \ref{sec:local-list-decoding} on another notion of {\em local quantum list decoding} based on an \emph{implicit-input implicit-output model} where an outcome of a list-decoding algorithm is a list of {\em descriptions} of quantum-circuit list decoders rather than a list of messages.
+Similarly to the classical case of Sudan, Trevisan, and Vadhan \cite{STV01}, we can apply our quantum list decoder for generalized Reed-Solomon codes to conduct local quantum list decoding for the Reed-M{\"u}ller codes.
+As an immediate consequence, we can prove the so-called {\em hardness amplification} of quantum circuits, following the argument of Sudan, Trevisan, and Vadhan \cite{STV01}.